Profiscience/ko-component-router/docs/plugins.md

 # Plugins

 A primary goal of this router is to be flexible enough to allow you to structure your app as you wish.
-One method it uses to ensure this is via plugins.
+The primary method used to attain this is via plugins.

-Plugins are functions that take your route value and return middleware — if applicable — allowing you to format your routes in a way that you see fit.
+Plugins are functions that take your route value and return middleware — if applicable — allowing you to format your routes in any way you see fit.

 For example say you wanted to refactor this...